-CD distribution
+CD or DVD distribution

-The following illustration shows the deployment process using an Image Ultra Builder Distribution CD and a local-installation process, which uses a service partition as a staging area.
+The following illustration shows the deployment process using an Image Ultra Builder Distribution Disc (CD or DVD) and a local-installation process, which uses a service partition as a staging area.

-- 1. The first step in CD deployment is the creation of a set of ImageUltra Builder Distribution CDs.
+- 1. The first step in CD or DVD deployment is the creation of a set of ImageUltra Builder Distribution Discs.
 (See the ImageUltra Builder help system for details). - 2.
-The person controlling the deployment starts the process by booting the target computer with an ImageUltra Builder Distribution CD. - 3.
-The maps and modules contained on the set of CDs are copied to the service partition, which acts as the staging area for the complete Smart Image.
+The person controlling the deployment starts the process by booting the target computer with an ImageUltra Builder Distribution Disc. - 3.
+The maps and modules contained on the set of discs are copied to the service partition, which acts as the staging area for the complete Smart Image.